top of page

 S-2 Processing - Vegetation Height output in metres

-Figure 14: S-2 Processing - Vegetation Height output in metres
+Figure 14: S-2 Processing - Vegetation Height in metres

 The following outputs are derived from the S-3 processing chain-